Skip to main content

 To reduce the use of compostable take-out containers, UW Dining is partnering with OZZI, a company specializing in reusable container systems.

 The OZZI reusable container program is now available in Local Point and Center Table.
-Sign up at any register for only $5.00!
+All residents will receive a free OZZI token at the beginning of the academic year.

-• Your meal is served in a bright green reusable container
+• Your take-out meal is served in a purple 6 x 9” reusable container.**

-• Enjoy your food, then wash out the container
+• Enjoy your food, then rinse out the container.

-• Return your container to the OZZI collection machine in Local Point or Center Table
+• Return your container to one of the OZZI Drop N’ Go collection machines located in Local Point or Center Table at your next meal.

-• A new token is dispensed to use for your next take-out meal
+• Receive a new token to use for your next take-out meal from the collection machine.

 Compostable take-out ware